 The Bible’s Amazing Unity

-Imagine asking an actress form Hollywood, a farmer from Oklahoma, and a restaurant manager from Alabama to write an essay about the causes of the Civil War.
-Even though they would all write about a war that occurred less than 200 years ago, many differences would be obvious.
-The restaurant manager may say that war was about states’ rights.
-And the farmer from Oklahoma might claim that the war was because of stubbornness on both sides-the North and South.
-The point is, these three individuals likely would have a lot of different things to say about the war.
+Imagine asking an actress from Hollywood, a farmer from Oklahoma, and a restaurant manager from Alabama to write an essay about the causes of the Civil War.
+Even though they would all write at the same time about a war that occurred less than 200 years ago, numerous differences would be obvious.
+The Hollywood actress might say the war was a result of slavery.
+The restaurant manager may assert the war was about states’ rights.
+And the farmer from Oklahoma might claim that the war was because of stubbornness on both sides—the North and South.
+The point is, these three individuals likely would have many different things to say about the war.

-When we compare ordinary human authors to the writers of the Bible, we realize that the Bible is truly an amazing book written by men who were inspired by God.
-Considering it was written by 40 different writers of the Bible, we realize that the Bible is truly an amazing book written by men who were inspired by God.
-Considering it was written by 40 different writers over a period of about 1600 years and contained no contradictions in its original form, one has to admit that the Bible is no ordinary book.
-The Bible writers were as different as the Hollywood actress and the Oklahoma farmer.
-Some were fishermen or farmers, some were military leaders, and others were kings.
-Some wrote in the Hebrew language and others in Aramaic or Greek.
-Some of the Bible Writers wrote while traveling, and others while in prison.
-Yet when we look at the Bible, it shows amazing unity-unity that can be explained only by the fact that Bible writers were guided by God.
+When we compare ordinary human authors to the writers of the Bible, we realize that the Bible truly is an amazing book written by men who were inspired by God.
+Considering it was written by approximately 40 different writers over a period of about 1,600 years (1500 B.C. to A.D.
+100) and contains no contradictions in its original form, one has to admit that the Bible is no ordinary book.
+From Genesis through Revelation the theme is Jesus Christ—His coming, His presence, and His return.
+Yet, the Bible writers were as different as the Hollywood actress and the Oklahoma farmer.
+Some were fishermen, some were farmers, some were military leaders, and some were kings.
+Some wrote in the Hebrew language, while others wrote in Aramaic or Greek.
+Some of the Bible writers penned letters while traveling, and others while in prison.
+Yet when we look at the Bible, it shows amazing unity—unity that can be explained only by the fact that Bible writers were guided by the Holy Spirit.